1st

 This module examines the different aspects of constitutional law, which involves the nature and the structure of the UK Constitution, as well as the impact of membership of the European Union and the Human Rights Act 1998.
 You will also continue to develop legal reasoning, research and referencing skills.

-This module introduces you to the different aspects of contract law.
-These include the nature of contract law and the fundamental elements of contract, as well as understanding contract terms and exclusion clauses.
-You will continue to develop legal reasoning, research and referencing skills.
+This module introduces you to the concept of tort law and a range of torts, including negligence, Occupiers’ liability, Product liability and Nuisance.
+You will develop legal reasoning, research and referencing skills.

 Introduction to Soft Power: Britain and Its Cultural Diplomacy in the Twenty-First Century